Tagoviste/Translation_v3/README.md

 ## 🔒 Security & Privacy

-This application does **not** store your documents.
-Files are processed in-memory and sent via encrypted TLS to Google Cloud.
-After the session is closed or the page is refreshed, the data is cleared from the Streamlit server memory.
+By utilizing **ADC**, this app adheres to the principle of least privilege.
+It does **not** store documents or static keys.
+All processing occurs in-memory, and data is transmitted via encrypted TLS directly to Google Cloud's secure endpoints.

 ---